 Immature teratomas account for only 10% of ovarian teratomas but are malignant.
-Instead of being cysts these tumors are bulky and solid.
-Histology reveals that the tissues that comprise these tumors are immature.
-The grade and therefore the prognosis depend on how much neuroepithelial tissue there is; the more, the higher the grade.
+Instead of being cystic these tumors are bulky and solid.
+Histology reveals that these tumours contain immature neuroectodermal tissue.
+The grade and therefore the prognosis depend on how much neuroectodermal tissue there is; the more, the higher the grade.

 Struma ovarii is a rare type of teratoma composed entirely of mature thyroid tissue.
 This tumor is a rare but interesting cause of hyperthyroidism.

 Dysgerminoma is the ovarian counterpart of the testicular seminoma.
 All are malignant, but like seminomas the dysgerminomas are very sensitive to irradiation therapy.
 The tumor cells have clear cytoplasm due to their glycogen content.

 Yolk sac tumor produces AFP, an important tumor marker.

 Embryonal carcinoma of the ovary are necrotic and haemorrhagic masses, like in the testis.
 These tumors are aggressive.

 Choriocarcinoma produces hCG, an important tumor marker.
 Choriocarcinomas spread haematogenously very early.

 Sex cord tumors